tomercahal/The-Football-Coach/README.md

 # The-Football-Coach
-This is a project I created in \r\nassembly 8086.
+This is a project I created in assembly 8086.